Lekipising/object-detection-api/README.md

 The flask endpoint `/detect` accepts a video file amd returns a frame with the detected objects.

-The API is deployed on Render and can be accessed on https://object-detect.onrender.com/detect
+The API is deployed on Render and can be accessed on https://object-detect.onrender.com

-The API is consumed by a frontend that is used in the followin way:
+The API is consumed by a frontend that is used in the following way:

 1. Upload a video file
 2. Type an object in the video